thuyliennt/NMCNTT/readme.txt

-This is test remote repo
+This is test remote repo.
+I have editted this file for the second commit